tasnimulhasan07/skel-4/README.md

 To get a local copy up and running follow these simple example steps.

 Prerequisites - <br>
-Vist the git hub page Github Page Link.
+Visit the git hub page Github Page Link.

 Install - <br>
 If not already downloaded, download Visual Studio, atom or any other IDE source code editor It may also help to download GitHub Desktop application

 Setup - <br>
-If Github desktop application is insalled in your device you can download the prokect directly to that.
+If Github desktop application is installed in your device you can download the project directly to that.
 Once downloaded GitHub will give you the option to create a clone of the project, this will then allow you to open said project to your IDE. <br>

 If you do not have the GitHub desktop application you can download the project as a zip file directly to you computer. when the download is complete extract the folder to a location of your choice.
 After this you can open you IDE of choice and open the project folder.

 Run tests <br>
-test can me ran locally on your meachine by using the run function on your IDE.
+test can me ran locally on your machine by using the run function on your IDE.

 Deployment <br>
 restrict deployment